davidneedham/training-assignment/2021-q3-training-roadmap.md

 **Pippin** | Assist with any remaining lessons.
 Provide updates for the lessons they already created. | Solicit feedback from academy classmates.
 Review other lessons ready for peer review. |
 **Galadriel** | Assist with any remaining lessons.
 Provide updates for the lessons they already created. | Look for trends and observations in the data.
 Review other lessons ready for peer review. |
 **Sam** | Finish all video introductions and supplemental course material. | Share feedback from a non-technical perspective.
 Assist with edits and improvements to previously published lessons. |

+## Completed work

+Drupal Course
+ - Install Drupal 9 Locally with Lando
+ - Customize Your Lando Environments for Drupal Development
+ - Introduction to Drupal Module Development with Lando
+ - Introduction to Drupal Theme Development with Lando

+WordPress Course
+ - Install WordPress Locally with Lando
+ - Customize Your Lando Environments for WordPress Development
+ - Introduction to WordPress Plugin Development with Lando
+ - Introduction to WordPress Theme Development with Lando

+Frontend Development lessons:
+ - Adding Frontend Automation Tools in Lando with Node.js
+ - Customize Your Lando Recipe to include Gulp
+ - Customize Your Lando Recipe to include Grunt
+ - Adding Vue.js to Your Lando Environments
+ - Bootstrapping Angular into Your Lando Environments

+Custom Integrations lessons:
+ - Integrating Your Lando Environments with Pantheon
+ - Integrating Your Lando Environments with Platform.sh
+ - Integrating Your Lando Environments with Linode
+ - Integrating Your Lando Environments with Digital Ocean
+ - Integrating Your Lando Environments with Datadog
+ - Integrating Your Lando Environments with BackstopJS
+ - Integrating Your Lando Environments with Behat
+ - Adding Custom Build Steps and Unlocking Automation

+MEAN Stack Lesson
+ - Create the perfect MEAN stack for JavaScript with Lando
+ - Leveraging Node.JS and MongoDB with Lando
+ - Develop Your First Website Application Locally with Lando

+Lagoon Lesson
+ - Build for Kubernetes with Lagoon and Lando